 Freeze Protection Valve for Heat Pump Systems

 In closed-loop heat pump circulation systems, freezing commonly occurs in outdoor piping when circulation stops unexpectedly.
+According to the International Energy Agency, heat pumps are increasingly deployed in cold climates where outdoor piping freeze protection is a critical design requirement.
 For this application, anti-freeze valves are designed to open at a relatively low temperature and drain the circulating water quickly.

 A typical heat-pump anti-freeze valve opens when the water temperature drops below 3°C and closes again when the temperature rises above 4°C. These valves are designed for continuous water circulation systems and must be installed vertically with the outlet facing downward to allow proper drainage.